Fantastic Damage

-Fantastic Damage is the first solo studio album by American hip hop artist El-P. It was released through Definitive Jux on May 14, 2002.
+Fantastic Damage is the debut solo studio album by American hip hop artist El-P. It was released through Definitive Jux on May 14, 2002.
 It peaked at number 198 on the Billboard 200 chart.
 Music videos were created for "Stepfather Factory" and "Deep Space 9mm".

 Fandam Plus: Instrumentals, Remixes, Lyrics & Video was released through Definitive Jux on October 1, 2002.

 Production

 The majority of Fantastic Damage was made after the breakup of El-P's previous group Company Flow.
 El-P recorded the album in his bedroom in Brooklyn using turntables, an Ensoniq EPS-16 Plus sampler, a Kaoss Pad and an Oberheim OB12 synthesizer.
-According to El-P, he primarily used a DA-88 and "barely touched ProTools."
+According to El-P, he primarily used a DA-88 and "barely touched ProTools".
 It took over a year and a half to record the album.